Keelhauled/HSPlugins/README.md

 #### BetterSceneLoader - [Download](https://github.com/Keelhauled/HSPlugins/releases/download/v1.0.0/BetterSceneLoader.zip)
 Faster to use scene loader for Studio Neo.
 Scenes are loaded from `\UserData\studioneo\BetterSceneLoader`.
+The subfolders of this folder will act as categories for your scenes.
 `order.txt` in the aforementioned folder can be used to customize the order of the categories in the dropdown menu.
+All the necessary folders and files are created after running the game once.
 *ModMenuManager is required to use this*.

 #### HideUI - [Download](https://github.com/Keelhauled/HSPlugins/releases/download/v1.0.0/HideUI.zip)